 IEEE 802 LMSC is a leading consensus-based industry standards body, producing standards for wireless networking devices, including wireless local area networks (“WLANs”), wireless specialty networks (“WSNs”), wireless metropolitan area networks (“Wireless MANs”), and wireless regional area networks (“WRANs”).
 We appreciate the opportunity to provide these reply comments to the Commission.

 IEEE 802 is a committee of the IEEE Standards Association and Technical Activities, two of the Major Organizational Units of the Institute of Electrical and Electronics Engineers (IEEE).
-IEEE has about 420,000 members in about 190 countries and supports the needs and interests of engineers and scientists broadly.
+IEEE has over 400,000 members in over 160 countries in order to advance the mission and vision of securing the benefits of technology for the advancement of society.
 In submitting this document, IEEE 802 acknowledges and respects that other components of IEEE Organizational Units may have perspectives that differ from, or compete with, those of IEEE 802.
 Therefore, this submission should not be construed as representing the views of IEEE as a whole.

 SUMMARY

 IEEE 802 supports the FCC’s objective to provide greater flexibility of use in the 57 to 64 GHz band by proposing to allow radar use at higher power levels while ensuring coexistence with other unlicensed services.
-To promote coexistence, the current proposed rules impose a duty cycle restriction of 10% on radar operation, as originally accepted by Google as a condition to obtain a 60 GHz waiver for higher power operations and has been accepted as a condition by other radar providers in waivers thereafter.
+To promote coexistence, the current proposed rules impose a duty cycle restriction of 10% on radar operation, as originally accepted by Google as a condition to obtain a 60 GHz waiver for higher power operations and accepted as a condition by other radar providers in waivers thereafter.
 As others have noted on the record, the 10% duty cycle limit for radar operation has not been shown to be sufficient by itself to prevent harmful interference to the operation of IEEE 802-based 60 GHz technologies.
 IEEE 802 agrees that the FCC must provide adequate coexistence measures.

 IEEE 802 agrees with others on the record that implementing the “2 ms condition,” as it has in its most recent waiver decisions, is one approach that holds the prospect of effectively ensuring coexistence with IEEE 802-based 60 GHz technologies.
 IEEE 802 also agrees with others on the record that, in the interest of providing flexibility to radar manufacturers, the FCC may consider establishing emission limits tailored to radar operations at specific bandwidths and/or to specific applications, such as vehicle in-cabin radar operations.
-Furthermore, the FCC may also consider requiring radar devices to employ a contention-based mechanism such as listen before talk (LBT).
+Furthermore, the FCC may also consider requiring radar devices to employ a contention-based mechanism such as listen-before-talk (LBT).
 In the latter case, the Commission must ensure that the contention-based mechanism is effective in providing the same level of coexistence as exists between unlicensed communications devices such as IEEE 802-based 60 GHz technologies today.

 DISCUSSION